 I’m not going to lie, I was pretty proud of this dish.
 It was crazy flavorful and I couldn’t think of anything I would do to change it.
 That’s a bold statement on my part.
 Poor Bill.
 I am always like this is good but I should have added….

 I knew this dish was going to be on our dinner table a lot when I saw Bill’s face after the first bite.
 When he goes in for another bite and smiles before he says anything, I know I have made a winner!

-These zucchini enchiladas reminded me of a lighter version of chilli rellenos!
+These zucchini enchiladas reminded me of a lighter version of Chili Rellenos!
 I am going to be honest, every time I see a “skinny” recipe on a “zucchini boat” I am dubious.
 Don’t swap out delicious bread for a piece of zucchini and call it an even trade.
 I just can’t accept that.
-Less calories is only a win if something is delicious.
+Fewer calories are only a win if something is delicious.

 SO I was thinking how can I sub out the carbs and empty calories with something that adds to the recipe.
 I decided to treat the zucchini as an integral part of the dish and roast it first to get a lot of natural flavor out of it.

 I subbed ground beef for ground turkey and didn’t regret it at all.
 Yes, mom.
 I haven’t lost my mind.
 Seriously, it just works here!
 I really browned the turkey and let the green bell peppers and onions caramelize with it.

 Finally, I topped the zucchini and taco turkey mix with the homemade enchilada sauce and cheese and broiled it until the cheese was crispy on top.
 It was so so so good.
 Note: Omit the cheese if you are doing Whole30 (and go you for doing it!) and add extra enchilada sauce.
 I served mine with cubed sweet potatoes and apples fried (in the same pan the taco meat was in!) while the zucchini enchiladas were in the oven!

 - 1 (6) oz can of tomato paste